strvcom/ios-dependency-injection/README.md

 See the terminology above to understand what we mean by the registration with an argument.

 _DISCUSSION: The registration with an argument doesn't have any scope parameter and it is for a reason.
 The container should always return a new instance for dependencies with arguments as the behaviour for resolving shared instances with arguments is undefined.
 Should the argument conform to `Equatable` to compare the arguments to tell whether a shared instance with a given argument was already resolved?
-Shared instances are typically not dependent on variable input parameters by definition.
-If you need to support this usecase, please, keep references to the variable singletons outside of the container._
+Shared instances are typically not dependent on variable input parameters by definition._

 Let's assume that our dependency from above needs also an integer that is determined right before the dependency is supposed to be resolved from the container.
 There is no point in registering the integer as a dependency in the container, moreover, we typically don't even want to register simple types like integers.
 For such case, we have the registration with an argument:
 ```swift